cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-pangu7.md

 ::: danger

-You will bootloop if you jailbreak your device while in the dark
+You will bootloop if you jailbreak your device while in a dark space

 :::